 What is historical significance?

 Part of the answer can be found in the idea that there is a difference between “history” and “the past.”
-As historian Ruth Sandwell states, the past is “everything,” but
+As historian Ruth Sandwell states, the past is “everything,” but:

-… history is someone’s attempt to make sense and order out of the chaos of everything-ness.
+… history is someone’s attempt to make sense and order out of the chaos of everything-ness."

 Source: Seixas, Peter, and Tom Morton.
 The Big Six Historical Thinking Concepts.
+Toronto: Nelson Education, 2013.
+51.

 When it comes to Canada’s role on the Western Front in World War I, four battles are usually considered to be historically significant.